http4s/http4s/docs/src/main/tut/middleware.md

 service.orNotFound(badRequest).unsafeRunSync
 ```

-Now, we'll wrap the service in our middleware to create a new service, and try it out.
+Wrap the service in our middleware to create a new `Service`, and invoke the
+`unsafeRunSync` function.

 ```tut:book
 val wrappedService = myMiddle(service, Header("SomeKey", "SomeValue"));